 FedEx.
-In January 2013, we entered into a master agreement with Federal Express Corporation ("FedEx") (the "FedEx Agreement" renewing our services and providing FedEx with a non-exclusive license and right to use a customized version of our CryoportalTM Logistics Management Platform for the management of shipments made by FedEx customers.
+In January 2013, we entered into a master agreement with Federal Express Corporation ("FedEx") (the "FedEx Agreement" renewing our services and providing FedEx with a non-exclusive license and right to use a customized version of our Cryoportal TM Logistics Management Platform for the management of shipments made by FedEx customers.
 The FedEx Agreement became effective on January 1, 2013 and was amended in December 2015 to extend the initial term for an additional three years, expiring on December 31, 2018.
-FedEx has the right to terminate this agreement at any time, for convenience, upon 180 days' notice.
+We are currently in discussions with FedEx to further extend and amend the agreement.

 Under our FedEx Agreement, we provide frozen shipping logistics services through the combination of our purpose-built proprietary technologies and turnkey management processes.
 FedEx markets and sells Cryoport's services for frozen temperature-controlled cold chain transportation as its FedEx® Deep Frozen Shipping Solution on a non-exclusive basis and at its sole expense.
-As part of the solution, Cryoport has developed a FedEx branded version of the CryoportalTM Logistics Management Platform, which is "powered by CryoportSM" for use by FedEx and its customers, giving them access to the full capabilities of our cloud-based logistics management software platform.
+As part of the solution, Cryoport has developed a FedEx branded version of the CryoportalTM Logistics Management Platform, which is "powered by Cryoport SM", for use by FedEx and its customers, giving them access to the full capabilities of our cloud-based logistics management software platform.

 DHL.
 In June 2014, we entered into a master agreement with LifeConEx, a part of DHL Global Forwarding ("DHL").
 DHL has enhanced its cold chain logistics offerings to its life sciences and healthcare customers with Cryoport's validated cryogenic solutions.
-DHL offers Cryoport's cryogenic solutions through its worldwide Thermonet network of Certified Life Sciences Stations under the DHL brands as "powered by CryoportSM".
-In addition, DHL's customers have direct access to our cloud-based order entry and tracking portal to order Cryoport Express[®] Solutions and receive preferred DHL shipping rates and discounts.
+DHL offers Cryoport's cryogenic solutions through its worldwide Thermonet network of Certified Life Sciences Stations under the DHL brands as "powered by Cryoport'SM".
+In addition, DHL's customers have direct access to our cloud-based order entry and tracking portal to order Cryoport Express® Solutions and receive preferred DHL shipping rates and discounts.
 Our proprietary logistics management platform, the CryoportalTM, is integrated with DHL's tracking and billing systems to provide DHL life sciences and healthcare customers with a seamless way of accessing critical information regarding shipments of biological material worldwide.